bartockbat/RHELNewRelic/README.md

 To install:

 * do a git clone https://github.com/bartockbat/RHELNewRelic.git
+###### Note : this is for demo purposes only - not a true model - the license key would have to be a manual process in reality
 * edit the Dockerfile  - the line that has the following:

 	`RUN nrsysmond-config --set license_key=<enter_your_key_here>`